IgniteUI/help-topics/topics/03_Mobile Controls/igListView/09_igListView_Known_Issues.md

 The following table lists the topics required as a prerequisite to understanding this topic.

-- [Known Issues](Known-Issues-Revision-History.html): Provides reference information for known issues and limitations of all Ignite UI controls.
+- [Known Issues](Known-Issues-Revision-History.html): Provides reference information for known issues and limitations of all %%ProductName%% controls.

 ## Known Issues and Limitations

-The following table summarizes the known issues and limitations for `igListView`™ of the Ignite UI %%ProductVersionShort%% release.
+The following table summarizes the known issues and limitations for `igListView`™ of the %%ProductName%% %%ProductVersionShort%% release.
 Detailed explanations of known issues and the possible workarounds are provided for some of the issues follow the summary table.

 ### Legend:
 <table class="table">